Cyclades Yacht Charter Itinerary

 Venetian Kastro

-Yacht Charter Day 3: Antiparos to Folegandros
+Day 3.
+Antiparos to Folegandros

 A favorite place of hippies and nature lovers in the 60s and 70s, Folegandros remains one of the hidden gems for stylish tourism and yachts in the Cyclades.

 Chora, the island’s capital, featured the Kastro (Castle), a settlement built in the medieval style and inhabited without interruption to the present day.
-Hidden among the houses are a few exceptional restaurants offering traditional fine dining and a chance to sample the wine-making culture.

-The cave of Chrysospilia is reachable by yacht charter and was inhabited in antiquity, a testament to this fact is the plethora of ancient graffiti on the walls of the cave, as well as remains of pottery and cisterns.
+The cave of Chrysospilia is reachable by yacht charter and was inhabited in antiquity; a testament to this fact is the plethora of ancient graffiti on the walls of the cave, as well as remains of pottery and cisterns.
 The graffiti are the names of young boys who visited the cave for a coming-of-age ceremony.

 Katergo beach in Folegandros Island, Cyclades, Greece

-Important information:
+Important Information:

 There are quite a few protected anchorages around the islands, the main one is the harbor of Karavostasis, not rich in amenities, but with the only refueling station on the small island.

-Don’t miss:
+Don’t Miss:

 The unique Folegandros Ecomuseum, a complex of old buildings on a hilltop, is preserved to showcase the history of life in Greek Islands from antiquity to the present, with exhibits from daily life, agriculture, and animal husbandry among others.